LouisLhote/Neolithic_Brucella_paper/README.md

 # Lineage/diagnostic variant assessment section, how to use the codes

-We define the name of the reference the core genome has been prepared against and provide the path to the reference in this example, we use the  Brucella melitensis reference
+First, we need to define the name of the reference the core genome has been prepared against.
+And provide the path of the reference.
+In this example the reference is Brucella melitensis reference
+REFN=melitensis
+REF=/path/to/GCF_000007505.1_ASM750v1_genomic.fna